priyapri-23/CalendarAssistant/replit.md

-✓ Created detailed setup guide (GOOGLE_CALENDAR_SETUP.md) for real calendar integration ✓ Implemented security best practices with .gitignore for credential files ✓ Fixed LangGraph type compatibility issues for stable conversation flow
+✓ Created detailed setup guide (GOOGLE_CALENDAR_SETUP.md) for real calendar integration ✓ Implemented security best practices with .gitignore for credential files ✓ Fixed LangGraph type compatibility issues for stable conversation flow ✓ Integrated PostgreSQL database for persistent storage of conversations, messages, and bookings ✓ Added new API endpoints for viewing conversation history and booking records ✓ Enhanced Streamlit interface with data visualization sidebar for conversations and bookings

 ## Changelog